IMAP-Science-Operations-Center/imap_processing/docs/source/development-guide/style-guide/git-and-github-workflow.rst

        pip3 install pre-commit

-   If this results in errors, you can ensure you are running the correct form of pip using ``which pip``.
+   If this results in errors, check the correct form of pip is being employed using ``which pip``.

 #.
 Retrieve the ``upstream`` ``dev`` branch: